skymaker-c2is/c2is_weatherstation/README.md

 # C2IS Weatherstation

-*Early developement.
+*Early development.
 Not tested yet.*

 This is another firmware solution for the famous "Solar Powered WiFi Weather Station" from Open Green Energy: https://www.instructables.com/id/Solar-Powered-WiFi-Weather-Station-V20/